St Alfege Church sewing panels

-Revd Canon Chris Moody, Vicar at St Alfege Church said: “This is a wonderful example of members of the local community coming together and giving their expertise and time freely to bring the story of Jesus to life.”
+Revd Canon Chris Moody, Vicar at St Alfege Church (now retired) said: “This is a wonderful example of members of the local community coming together and giving their expertise and time freely to bring the story of Jesus to life.”

 The sewing took place from 2011 until 2016 with the sewing group meeting every week in the church and included members of St Alfege Church, the Old Royal Naval College Chapel and the wider community in and around Greenwich.

 The panels were made to be used in different ways by schools, churches and other institutions to support community engagement and learning and are set in triangular frames which can be displayed together or separately.
 The panels are now on display permanently in St Alfege Church.
 Find out more about visiting St Alfege Church here